 NCAA student athletes may not participate in “like” sports (i.e. soccer athletes may not play IM soccer but could play IM Basketball).

-You must present your valid BU ID card at every game to play.
+To play, you must present your valid Binghamton University ID card at every game.

 Free agents — individual registration